adamdonen/champion/index.md

 But I won’t mention any of that.

-Instead, I would like to thank you all for your generous donations to the Adam Donen’s Bank Account Foundation.
+Instead, I would like to thank you all for your generous donations to the *Adam Donen’s Bank Account Foundation*.
 Your contributions will go toward a custom championship ring that will be proudly on display at all future fantasy football proceedings.

 Secondly, I would be remiss if I didn’t give thanks to the Fantasy Gods for blessing my season with no injuries, MVP-worthy performances from both Lamar Jackson and Saquon Barkley, and what I can only assume is the highest-scoring finals matchup in league history.

-While past victors have generally done a safe approach with their victory speech, I decided to flex my generative AI skills and made indivudal raps for each team.
+While past victors have generally done a safe and boring approach with their victory speeches, I've decided to flex my generative AI skills and made indivudal raps roasts for each team.

 ---